-The Western hoolock gibbon (Hoolock hoolock) lives in India, Bangladesh and Burma.
-Classed as endangered on the IUCN Red List because of its dramatic decline due to the destruction of its habitat and being hunted for traditional medicine and the illegal pet trade, the species has seen its numbers plummet more than 90% over the last 30 years, from about 100,000 to less than 5,000.
+The Western Hoolock Gibbon (Hoolock hoolock) lives in India, Bangladesh and Burma.
+Classed as “endangered” on the IUCN* Red List because of its dramatic decline due to the destruction of its habitat and being hunted for traditional medicine and the illegal pet trade, the species has seen its numbers plummet more than 95% over the last 30 years, from about 100,000 to less than 5,000.

-Founded in 2006, the French organisation SVAA set up the Huro program to protect the species in north-east India, in the West Garo Hills district at the heart of Meghalaya state.
-A rescue centre built by the organisation in the middle of the village of Silsotchigre, very close to the Nokrek Biosphere Reserve, takes in gibbons orphaned by hunting and kept captive, with a view to rehabilitating them and assuring their earliest release into a protected area.
-The centre consists of a quarantine building, a small veterinary clinc and several large enclosures.
+Founded in 2006, the French organisation SVAA** set up the Huro*** program to protect the species in north-east India, in the West Garo Hills district at the heart of Meghalaya state.
+A rescue centre built by the organisation in the middle of the village of Silsotchigre takes in gibbons orphaned by hunting and kept captive, with a view to rehabilitating them and assuring their earliest release into a protected area.
+The centre consists of a quarantine building, a small veterinary clinic and several large enclosures.

-At the same time as this rehabiliation work, the SVAA undertakes awareness among local inhabitants, the Garos.
-This has included the renovation of Silsotchigre school, which it now finances (teachers’ salaries, children’s meals, purchase of supplies).
+At the same time as this rehabilitation work, the SVAA entirely finances the Silsotchigre school (teachers’ salaries, children’s meals, purchase of supplies).
 The school has more than 100 pupils, and educational activities relating to environmental and wildlife conservation are integrated into its academic program.

 The Zoo de La Palmyre has made regular financial contributions to the SVAA since 2009.